 Addressing the tax gap—the difference between taxes owed and those paid on time—could help improve the government’s fiscal position.

-The tax gap arises when taxpayers, whether intentionally or inadvertently, fail to accurately report tax liabilities on tax returns (underreporting), pay taxes due from filed returns (underpayment), or file a required tax return altogether or on time (nonfiling).
-The tax gap is spread across the five types of taxes that IRS administers—individual income, corporate income, employment, estate, and excise taxes.
-As shown in the figure below, underreporting, particularly of individual income taxes, accounts for most of the tax gap estimate for tax years 2011-2013.
+The tax gap arises when taxpayers, whether intentionally or inadvertently, fail to accurately report tax liabilities on tax returns (underreporting), fail to pay taxes due from filed returns (underpayment), or fail to file a required tax return altogether or on time (nonfiling).
+Underreporting accounted for most of the tax gap estimate for tax years 2011-2013.

-Figure: Estimated Average Annual Gross Tax Gap by Type of Noncompliance and Tax (Tax Years 2008-2010)
+Estimated Average Annual Gross Tax Gap by Type of Noncompliance and Tax (Tax Years 2011-2013)

 For more information on efforts to reduce the tax gap, see the enforcement of tax laws area of the High Risk list.